-Katharine walks through different workplace communication best practices to properly notify your staff about a business disruption.
+Katharine walks through different workplace communication best practices and solutions to communication problems in the workplace to properly notify your staff about a business disruption.
 These include proper data management techniques, how to define policies for frequency and level of communication, and ensuring you choose a critical communication platform that allows you to leverage pre-created messaging templates.

 Watch clip 2 of 5 to learn about effecting communication best practices

 Challenge #3: Connecting with Traveling Employees During Critical Events

 Location-based alerting allows you to send specific and actionable alerts to employees located in affected areas domestically and internationally.
 Katharine cautions organizations from collecting freeform responses from employees during an emergency because those responses become difficult to aggregate and store.

 Instead, she encourages organizations to seek out communication platforms that allow for more advanced data collection such as a polling feature, where responses can be categorized and aggregated, message delivery can be tracked, and action items and commands can be included.
 With this knowledge, organizations can send a follow-up alert with even more specific instructions to those who require additional communication.

 Watch clip 3 of 5 to understand how location-based alerts can aggregate critical employee data